 Commitment To Justice

-How Search And Seizure Issues Can Affect Drug Charges
+How Search And Seizure Issues Can Affect Indiana Drug Charges

 Far too many people either end up in jail or facing other life-altering consequences due to nonviolent drug offenses.
 It is critical for you to work with experienced criminal defense lawyer who can analyze the details to prepare a solid defense strategy for drug charges in Indiana.
 Search and seizure procedures are important issues related to any arrest for drug charges.
 Hiring a skilled attorney can make all the difference in potentially spotting these issues and leveraging them to secure a positive outcome

-At Hayes Law Office in Indianapolis, Indiana, tthe firm’s criminal defense lawyers draw on nearly 20 years of experience to fight for the accused in criminal cases.
-They understand the intricacies of drug charges, as well as the tendencies of local prosecutors and judges.
-They have a thorough understanding of criminal law and a commanding presence in court.
-As strong and effective advocates for people from all walks of life, they provide the diligent, aggressive representation that is essential for challenging drug charges.
+At Hayes Law Office in Indianapolis, Indiana, the firm’s criminal defense lawyer draws on his nearly 20 years of experience to fight for the accused in criminal cases.
+Drug crime defense lawyer Philip Hayes understands the intricacies of drug charges, as well as the tendencies of local prosecutors and judges.
+He has a thorough understanding of criminal law and brings a commanding presence in court.
+As a strong and effective advocate for people from all walks of life, he provides the diligent, aggressive representation that is essential for challenging drug charges.

 Why Fourth Amendment Rights Are So Critical In Drug Cases